777arc/PySDR/content/cyclostationary.rst

 * Might need revising VV
 Talk about how for single carrier signals its really just an autocorrelation with an extra shift, and at the right shift the main lobe of each pulse will line up with the sidelobe of the same pulse.
 And for OFDM it is the same thing but with the cyclic prefix added on to each symbol.
 Explanations of CSP in textbooks and other resources tend to be very math-heavy, but we will try to keep things as simple as possible.

+Add some history and mention the big names in CSP

 *************************
 Review of Autocorrelation
 *************************